-The availability, addictive nature, and potency of opioid drugs in mainstream America has led to the worst narcotic crisis in American history – one that has killed hundreds of thousands of people and destroyed lives, businesses and families.
+The availability, addictive nature, and potency of opioid drugs in mainstream America have led to the worst narcotic crisis in American history – one that has killed hundreds of thousands of people and destroyed lives, businesses, and families.
 The victims range from the chronically poor in small-town Hillbilly regions to middle-aged suburban moms, to New York bankers and a host of celebrities including musician Prince and actor Philip Seymour Hoffman.

 The Government-Driven Opioid Epidemic